-If you’ve been following some of our series or featured articles on Pathway to Hope and our other facility websites, then you’ve probably learned about celebrities who are in recovery, how to fight the custody battle after treatment, or how young adults are affected by peer pressure in places or relationships deemed safe.
+If you’ve been following some of our series or featured articles on Pathway to Hope, then you’ve probably learned about celebrities who are in recovery, how to fight the custody battle after treatment, or how young adults are affected by peer pressure in places or relationships deemed safe.

 But now that National Recovery Month is coming to an end, that doesn’t mean the ongoing dialogue about addiction and recovery has to end.
 In fact, if you are considering treatment or are new to recovery, there are activities or groups you can participate in to share and revel in your newfound freedom and opportunities post addiction.